Saltmine

 But riding high on ‘likes’ cannot last forever and cracks start to form in her once unbreakable friendship group.
 Truths get digitally twisted and an explicit image of Samantha gets exposed online in a way she cannot control.
 Will Samantha attempt to repair the damage to her online persona, or will she sit back helplessly and watch everything around her unravel?
 When filters can no longer mask the mess, Samantha and her friends are forced to face the issues in their own lives and deal with the consequences.

-Theme: Knife Crime, Gang Violence,
+Knife Crime, Gang Violence,

-County Lines, and Joint Enterprise
+County Lines, Joint Enterprise

 Meet best mates Dan and Jay, about to finish school and considering their career options.
 Dan is a rapper starting to gain exposure; Jay is an aspiring footballer with forthcoming trials for professional clubs.
 Both are desperate to leave ‘The Wood’, the estate where they live where gangs, crime and violence are the norm.